Alethio36/mediastack/README.md

 one admin account (the operator/recovery login, stored in `.env` — view:
-`credentials`), remote access on with UPnP off, a server name you choose (the container default is a random ID hash), the transcode path moved to the cache volume (`/cache/transcodes` — Jellyfin's default is inside `/config`, which `backup` archives; segments are written at source bitrate for the whole session, so size `CACHE_ROOT` for a few GB per concurrent transcode, on local disk — a NAS share stutters, a tmpfs flies), and libraries derived from the arrs' root folders — you name each library at creation.
+`credentials`), remote access on with UPnP off, a server name you choose (the container default is a random ID hash), the transcode path moved to `TRANSCODE_ROOT` (Jellyfin's default is inside `/config`, which `backup` archives; segments are written at source bitrate for the whole session, so give `TRANSCODE_ROOT` a few GB per concurrent stream on local disk — a NAS share stutters, a tmpfs flies), and libraries derived from the arrs' root folders — you name each library at creation.
 Everything else is yours to manage in the GUI, and wire can't undo you: libraries